joel16/gLib2D/README.md

 This fork of glib2D does the following:

 - No longer relies on ancient versiosn of libpng or libjpeg.
-- Uses stb_image (easy to update)
+- Uses stb_image and dr_pcx (easy to keep up to date)
-- Adds support for loading BMP, GIF, PNM, PGM, and TGA files.
+- Adds support for loading BMP, GIF, PCX, PNM, PGM, and TGA files.
+(JPEG and PNG are initally supported)
-- some general cleanup
+- Some general cleanup.

 # Known limitations